Wednesday, June 26, 2013

 Body count

 A bit hard to sum them all up.
-21 are confirmed kills and I doubt that last guy made it, so let's make it 22 officially.
-There's also a carton of poisoned Marlboros that Kitty smuggles into a prison and since cigarettes there are used for trading I would speculate that few packs did their intended job for sure.
-And let us not forget this curious thing called proxy baptism (see facts section 'title') meaning that Kitty could also be responsible for killing additional 151 souls!
+Twenty-one are confirmed kills, and I doubt that last guy made it, so let's officially make it 22.
+There's also a carton of poisoned Marlboros that Kitty smuggles into a prison, and since cigarettes are used for trading, I speculate that a few packs did their intended job for sure.
+And let us not forget this curious thing called proxy baptism (see facts section 'title'), meaning that Kitty could also be responsible for killing an additional 151 souls!

 Dames